duckie-team/quack-quack-android/README.md

 ---

+## This project is no longer maintained!

 ## The full documentation is available on the project website: https://quackquack.duckie.team/android

-## work-in-progress ☕☕☕

 ### Want to see what else we're working on? 👀